 Center for Writing

 The mission of Cheshire Academy’s Center for Writing is to cultivate confident writers who enjoy writing as an integral aspect of their everyday life.
 We believe confidence is generated in an atmosphere of collaboration where emphasis is placed on the writing process.
-The writing center serves all members of the community in every phase of their writing including: idea generation, organization, development, and editing.
-We focus on supporting writers in all genres including research, academic, creative and informal texts.
+The Center is available, for free, to all members of the community in every phase of their writing including: idea generation, organization, development, and editing.
+We focus on supporting writers in all genres including research, academic, creative, and informal texts.

 Center for Writing Goals

 - Offer writing support in the center and the classroom

 - Partner with all academic departments to facilitate department writing initiatives

 - Create writing groups for students and faculty

 - Inspire writing through author talks, writing retreats, and mentoring

 Visiting Author Series

 Through the generous donation of Michael and Loretta Kahn, Cheshire Academy is able to bring notable authors to campus each year.